veillette/physics-book/contents/ch3VectorAdditionAndSubtractionAnalyticalMethods.md

 Learn how to add vectors.
 Drag vectors onto a graph, change their length and angle, and sum them together.
 The magnitude, angle, and components of each vector can be displayed in several formats.

 <figure markdown="1">
-<iframe src="https://phet.colorado.edu/sims/html/vector-addition/latest/vector-addition_en.html" width="600" height="450"  allowfullscreen></iframe>
+<iframe loading="lazy" src="https://phet.colorado.edu/sims/html/vector-addition/latest/vector-addition_en.html" width="600" height="450"  allowfullscreen></iframe>
 <figcaption>
 Vector Addition
 </figcaption>